 The Board, on recommendation of the Compensation Committee, determines director compensation.
 The objective in determining such director compensation is to ensure that the Corporation can attract and retain experienced and qualified individuals to serve as directors.
-The Corporation compensates its non-executive directors through the payment of directors fees (on an annual retainer, committee chair, committee member, and per meeting attendance basis) and through the grant of incentive stock options, DSUs and RSUs.
-The non-executive directors receive the following annual retainers and other fees for their services as directors, depending on whether they elect to receive cash or DSUs:
+The Corporation compensates its non-executive directors through the payment of directors' fees (on an annual retainer, committee chair, committee member, and per meeting attendance basis) and through the grant of incentive Options, DSUs and RSUs.
+As of the year ended December 31, 2016, non-executive directors received the following annual retainers and other fees for their services as directors (which may be payable in DSUs at the director's option):

-Cash (\$) DSUs (\$ value) Director Retainer (base) 15,000 30,000 Audit Committee Chair (additional retainer) 10,000 15,000 Compensation Committee Chair (additional retainer) 5,000 7,500 Other Committee Chair (additional retainer) 5,000 7,500
+Director Retainer (base) 30,000 Audit Committee Chair (additional retainer) 15,000 Compensation Committee Chair (additional retainer) 7,500 Other Committee Chair (additional retainer) 7,500 Meeting Attendance Fee 1,500